Your travel guide dog

-While Americans can’t go to Cuba just for a beach vacation yet, other nationalities can -- and if you’re in a position to visit one of the island’s 300-some sandy beaches, you may find yourself mostly alone despite the glorious settings.
+While Americans can’t go to Cuba just for a beach vacation yet, (if that's what you're after, consider the best travel packages to Costa Rica) other nationalities can -- and if you’re in a position to visit one of the island’s 300-some sandy beaches, you may find yourself mostly alone despite the glorious settings.

 Among Cuba’s finest beaches are the white-sand Playa Ancon (on the southern, Caribbean side of the island) and 12-mile-long, white-sand Varadero Beach, the best known beach in the country.
 Both offer crystal clear waters for swimming or snorkeling.
 Be warned though that if you are looking for seclusion, you won’t find it at Playa Ancon or Playa Varadero.
 Both are well-trodden with tourists and feature many all inclusive resorts.

 Other top beaches include Playa Los Flamencos, located within Cayo Coco off Cuba’s north shore.
 There are three main beaches in this idyllic location, although Los Flamencos offers the most privacy and tranquility.